 When it comes to humans, I believe that all men should be consuming few handfuls of these nutrient bombs on a daily basis.

-They’re incredibly rich in boron, magnesium, phosphorus, zinc, and manganese, with good fatty-acid ratios in terms of testosterone production…
+They’re incredibly rich in boron, magnesium, zinc, and with good fatty-acid ratios in terms of testosterone production…

 …And then there is the selenium content.
 100 grams of Brazil nuts contain a staggering 1917 mcg’s (3485% RDA) of selenium, so much that just two of them per day is enough to meet the daily needs.

 2. Grass-Fed Beef